 Hoyt is survived by his four children Ted (Shirley) McClain of Pinehurst, Idaho; Gail Miller of Rose Lake, Idaho; Terry (Peter) Rich of Pinehurst; and Debbie (Scott) Ross also of Pinehurst; 9 grandchildren and 24 great-grandchildren.
 He was preceded in death by his beloved wife of 72 years, Joyce, on August 28, 2019; his parents; son-in-law, Monte Miller; and granddaughter Heidi Miller Keele.

 The family would like to thank Auburn Crest Hospice of Coeur d’ Alene, Idaho, and Pacifica Senior Living of Pinehurst, Idaho, for their loving care.

 Memorial Services will be held on Saturday, December 7, 2019, at 10:30 A.M., at the Pinehurst Community Bible Church, 210 Main Street, Pinehurst, Idaho.

 In lieu of flowers, the family suggests that donations may be made to the Pinehurst Community Bible Church, P.O.
 Box 1119, Pinehurst, Idaho 83850, Ethnos 360 (formerly New Tribes Mission) Hoyt McClain Memorial Fund, or to the Alzheimer’s Association.

 You may share your memories of Hoyt and sign his guest book at www.shoshonefuneralservice.com

 SHOSHONE FUNERAL SERVICES & CREMATORY KELLOGG, IDAHO is entrusted with services.

-To send flowers to Hoyt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hoyt Lee McClain, please visit our floral store.